 Happy New Year!

 It’s back to work with a bang after the Christmas and New Year festivities.
-If you over indulged during the holidays, you may be feeling lethargic or sluggish and struggling to get back into the swing of things.
-Fortunately, there are ways to combat the excesses of Christmas and boost your energy levels for 2014.
+If you over indulged during the holidays, you may be feeling lethargic or sluggish.
+Or perhaps you’re struggling to get back into the swing of things.
+Fortunately, there are plenty of ways to combat the excesses of Christmas, boost your energy and embark on a January detox.

-It’s tradition at this time of year to make resolutions aiming to improve fitness or live a healthier lifestyle, and this year there are numerous websites encouraging you to give something up for the New Year.
+It’s tradition at this time of year to make resolutions aiming to improve fitness or live a healthier lifestyle.
+And this year there are numerous websites encouraging you to give something up for the New Year.
 January is the British Liver Trust’s Love your Liver month.
 As the liver has a lack of nerve endings, it’s difficult to know the damage we’re causing until it’s too late.
-By giving up or cutting down on alcohol and fatty or sugary foods for the whole of January you give your liver a chance to recover.
+By becoming alcohol free or cutting down on alcohol and fatty or sugary foods for the whole of January you give your liver a chance to recover.